alberacca/alberacca.github.io/_pages/about.md

   - /about.html
 ---

 I'm a PhD candidate at the Department of Engineering in the University of Cambridge.
-My research consists in predicting the time evolution of chaotic dynamical systems with Recurrent Neural Networks.
+My research consists in predicting the time evolution of dynamical systems with Recurrent Neural Networks.

-### Work experience
+### Research experience
 ***

 * 2019-2023: PhD student